 This isn't North Korea.
 Of course you can.
 And you'll get a sweet Color Bomb Squad tm Shirt as well.
 Just go here.
 Please keep in mind that volunteers need to be at least 16 years old.

-Do you see just above this where it says "REGISTER"?
-Click it and pick a race and then click on the big “REGISTER” button and have at it.
+Do you see in the top-right corner where it says "REGISTER NOW"?
+Click it to view all of our race locations.
+Once you've found the race you're looing for, select the number of people you'd like to register and have at it.
 If you’re friends have already signed up and you’re looking to join them, check out “How do I join a team?” below.

 Color Me Rad is like drinking or chess—it’s better when you do it with friends.
 There are a few easy ways to do this:

 1. You can log into the member area, put in your friends’ email addresses in the “Invite Friends” box and we’ll send the email for you.

 2. You can click on the Facebook or email button during your register to let your friends know that you want some company.

 3. You can invite them through the Facebook Event page for the race you’ve registered for.